ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Figure out if there are threading issues with the authentication class.
 * Add unit test project to test EmsApiService (would work similar to how the dotnet core example works now)
 * Add some reasonable timeouts and handling for authentication errors.
+* Fix VS2015 project for DotnetCoreConsole example.
+It does not exist right now.
+It needs to use xproj format.
+* The client library project files for VS2015 and VS2017 use different formats.
+The VS2017 format automatically includes everything under the directory unless it is explicitly told to ignore it.
+The VS2015 project must explicitly list the cs files in the csproj file.
+Therefore, when files are added or moved right now, the VS2015 project will need to be updated.
 * Add DTO classes

 ## Bugs